flyjmz/jmzSmartThings/smartapps/flyjmz/blue-iris-fusion.src/HTTPS:SSL:STUNNEL How-To.md

 ### SSL Certificate Generation
 **This is to create a real HTTPS certificate from a Certificate Authority (CA), as opposed to a self-signed one.
 SmartThings needs a real one from a CA in order to use the external mode of BI Fusion.**

-*NOTE: This step may be ommitted if you you are going to use BI Fusion in local mode, and are only setting this up for external access to Blue Iris for viewing videos, etc.  But if you are using BI Fusion in external mode, you must follow these steps*
+*NOTE: This step may be omitted if you are going to use BI Fusion in local mode, and are only setting this up for external access to Blue Iris for viewing videos, etc.  But if you are using BI Fusion in external mode, you must follow these steps*

 1. Go to: [zerossl.com ](http://zerossl.com/) > click on Online Tools > Click on Start for the Free SSL Certificate Wizard
 2. Enter Email Address, check DNS Verification box, check both terms of service boxes to agree